Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 # Quick Conclusion

-We've now explored two different approaches for building APIs in [ASP.NET](http://asp.net/) Core.
-Minimal APIs as demonstrated can be more useful for smaller applications or microservices where speed and simplicity are needed.
+We've now explored two different approaches for building APIs in ASP.NET Core.
+Minimal APIs, as demonstrated, can be more useful for smaller applications or microservices where speed and simplicity are needed.
 However, as we've seen, as our program grew the lack of structure and separation of concerns can lead to clutter in `Program.cs`, and managing all the endpoints in one file can become challenging.

 We’ve also seen how Controller-Based APIs are more structured and I’ve explained how their built-in support for more advanced features can make them a better choice for larger applications that may need to scale over time.